Blog

 • Author

 If you are dealing with the estate of someone who has died, you will often need to obtain a Grant of Probate.
-If the deceased was British and had assets in the UK but was domiciled overseas, you may still need to apply for this.
+If the deceased was British or had assets in the UK, but was domiciled overseas, you may still need to apply for a Grant in England.

 Whether or not you need a Grant will depend on the value and nature of assets in the estate.
-Unless the estate is small, it is often the case that a Grant of Probate is needed.
-There is no exact value for a ‘small estate’ and it will often depend on the individual rules of the banks, building societies or other asset organisations where assets are held.
-Some banks require a Grant of Probate or a Grant of Letters of Administration (if the deceased did not leave a Will) for total holdings of £15,000 or less, while others have higher limits.
+Unless the estate is relatively low-value, it is often the case that a Grant will be needed.
+There is no official definition of what makes an estate 'low-value', and whether a Grant is required will often depend upon the individual rules set by the banks, building societies or other organisations where the deceased's assets are held.
+For example, some banks require a Grant if the deceased's had holdings of £15,000 or more, while others have higher limits.

 Types of Probate for UK assets in an estate

-• Where a Grant has been obtained overseas in certain jurisdictions, it can be resealed and used in the UK.
-This is only possible where the country in question is in Europe or a former commonwealth country.
-The full list of countries is set out in law.
+• where a Grant has been obtained overseas (from certain jurisdictions), that foreign Grant can be resealed and then used in the UK, in the same way as an original English Grant.
+This is only possible if the overseas Grant is from a particular set of countries.
+The full list is set out in English law.

-The Personal Representative of the estate (Executor or Administrator) will need to establish where the deceased’s country of domicile was.
-If the deceased’s country of domicile was England or Wales, then a Grant of Probate can be applied for in England, even if the deceased person was living abroad.
-In some cases, an individual may choose to adopt a new domicile if they move overseas, but they may decide to retain their English domicile of origin.
+The personal representative of the estate (the executor or administrator) will need to establish where the deceased’s was domiciled when they passed away.
+If the deceased’s country of domicile was England or Wales, then a Grant of Probate can be applied for in England using the standard Grant application process, even if the deceased person was living abroad when they died.
+In some cases, an individual may adopt a new domicile if they move overseas, or they may instead retain their English domicile.

-If the deceased held substantial assets in the overseas country in which they were domiciled, then their personal representative is likely to have to obtain Probate in that country.
+If the deceased held substantial assets in the overseas country where they were domiciled, then their personal representative may need to obtain Probate (or the equivalent) in that country.

-If tax has also been paid overseas, then it may be necessary to obtain a sworn statement from an overseas official confirming that all tax due has been accounted for.
+If estate taxes have also been paid overseas, then it may be necessary to obtain a sworn statement from an overseas official confirming that all tax due has been accounted for.

 Inheritance Tax